Eneshjakhar/Helpme-slack-bot/README.md

 - OAuth state entries are short-lived and one-time consumable
 - Slack request signing is enforced by Bolt
 - Chat tokens are stored locally in SQLite; protect your `DATABASE_PATH`
-- Use HTTPS in production and secure your environment secrets

 For environment details and additional guidance, see [SETUP.md](./SETUP.md).